mnot/I-D/variants/draft.md

 A Cache MAY satisfy the request with any response whose Variant-Key header corresponds to a member of sorted-keys; when doing so, it SHOULD use the most preferred available response.

 See also {{vary}} regarding handling of Vary.

+## Find Available Keys {#find}

+Given sorted-variants, a list of lists, and key-stub, a list representing a partial key, and possible-keys, a list:

+1. Let sorted-values be the first member of sorted-variants.
+2. For each sorted-value in sorted-values:
+   1. Let this-key be a copy of key-stub.
+   2. Append sorted-value to this-key.
+   3. Let remaining-variants be a copy of all of the members of sorted-variants except the first.
+   4. If remaining-variants is empty, append this-key to possible-keys.
+   5. Else, run Find Available Keys on remaining-variants, this-key and possible-keys.
+   6. Return possible-keys.

 ## Example of Cache Behaviour